-2.12 Implications of Not Accepting the CNP Offer
+2.12 Implications of Not Accepting the CNP Follow-up Offer

-If the CNP Offer is declared unconditional, then those shareholders who do not accept the CNP Offer will continue as shareholders in First NZ with CNP as a significant minority shareholder holding up to 23.37% of the Company's shares.
+If the CNP Follow-up Offer is declared unconditional, then those shareholders who do not accept the CNP Follow-up Offer will continue as shareholders in First NZ with CNPLP as a significant shareholder holding up to 96.38% of the Company's shares.

-CNP may decide to make one or more further takeover offers for additional shares in the Company at a later date.
-We are not aware of any intention on CNP's part at this point in time to make such an offer.
-However, if such a takeover offer did occur, it is possible that the offer could be at a price that is lower or higher than the Adjusted Offer Price.
+CNPLP may decide to make one or more further takeover offers for additional shares in the Company at a later date.
+We are not aware of any intention on CNPLP's part at this point in time to make such an offer.
+However, if such a takeover offer did occur, it is possible that the offer could be at a price that is lower or higher than the Offer Price.
+We note that the CNP Initial Offer in October 2021 was priced \$4.50 per share and the CNP Follow-up Offer in February 2022 is priced at \$4.61 per share.

-2.13 Acceptance or Rejection of the CNP Offer
+2.13 Acceptance or Rejection of the CNP Follow-up Offer

-Acceptance or rejection of the CNP Offer is a matter for individual shareholders based on their own views as to value and future market conditions, risk profile, liquidity preference, tax position and other factors.
+Acceptance or rejection of the CNP Follow-up Offer is a matter for individual shareholders based on their own views as to value and future market conditions, risk profile, liquidity preference, tax position and other factors.
 In particular, taxation consequences may vary across shareholders.
 Shareholders will need to consider these consequences and consult their own professional adviser if appropriate.